iqra1/HeyPractice---QA-Task/README.md

 Problem statement 1:
 Watch the video and write an automation script to login into the HeyPractice dashboard as a manager to automate the following use cases:
-* 1. Create a course
+*1. Create a course
   * a.
 Add meaningful name, description
   * b.
 Select an existing tag from the list
   * c.
 Select a team
   * d.
-Add a cover image from the computer (optional bonus)
-* 2. Open the created course
+Add a cover image from the computer (optional bonus) *2.
+Open the created course
-* 3. Create a training within that course
+*3. Create a training within that course
   * a.
 Add meaningful name, description
   * b.
 Select an existing tag from the list
   * c.
-Add a cover image from the computer (optional bonus)
-4. Edit the pitch
+Add a cover image from the computer (optional bonus) *4.
+Edit the pitch
-5. On the slide editor
+*5. On the slide editor
-  a.
+  *a.
 Create multiple tasks
-    i.
+    *i.
 Audio
-    ii.
+    *ii.
 Video
-    iii.
+    *iii.
 Text
-    iv.
+    *iv.
 Multiple quiz tasks
   b.
 Create a content slide
   c.
 Save all of them
   d.
 Add evaluation criteria and playbook to some of the tasks